The Best Swimming Holes in Vermont

 No Name Hole, Arlington

-This spot is not precisely a swimming pool but a fun place to hang out and click photos.
-As the water is shallow, kids can take a dip in, but adults can only immerse themselves in nature while getting their feet dipped into the water.
-Surrounded by green vegetation and the sound of water connects you with nature.
-And since there are not many tourists in the area, you and your loved ones can have the entire place to yourself.
+This spot is not exactly a swimming pool, but a fun place to hang out and take photos.
+As the water is shallow, kids can take a dip, but adults can only immerse themselves in nature while getting their feet dipped into the water.
+Surrounded by green vegetation and the sound of water, you connect with nature.
+Since there aren’t many tourists in the area, you and your loved ones can have the entire place to yourselves.

 Where To Stay In Vermont